vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 ![loom heddle bar](/assets/images/loomheddle/24.jpg)

-And this is the point of the handle cuts.
+This is the point of the handle cuts.
 You get two reference surfaces that corresponding to the working positions of the heddle.
 Without them you can get confused, rotate it too far, and have all your thread slip off.

 [![loom heddle bar](/assets/images/loomheddle/25.png)](https://www.youtube.com/watch?v=H1GwoLAVx6g)